xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 </pre>
 </div>

-The impact on scale is significative since we lost 1M out of the 2M of the eTCAM.
+The impact on scale is significative since we lost 1M out of the 2M of the eTCAM capacity.

 ![urpf-impact.jpg]({{site.baseurl}}/images/urpf-impact.jpg)